 You may it see POP detection advertised as a marketing point, another type of radar that the detector can pick up, and something to help fill out long checklist feature lists, but it really doesn’t matter in practice.

 I like testing POP capabilities on radar detectors.
 It really doesn’t matter in the real world as I’ve mentioned, but there’s not a ton of good information on it.
-I’m insatiably curious anyways and since it’s easy enough to test, here’s some POP tests with a few different detectors.
+It isn’t a factor in selecting the best radar detector, but I’m insatiably curious anyways and since it’s easy enough to test, here’s some POP tests with a few different detectors. 😉

 As you can see, many of the nicer products are quite good at detecting POP.